A NOTE FROM THE DIRECTOR

 In its broadest terms, chemical biology involves the use of small molecules to affect living systems.
 That definition begs quite a few questions.
 Where do you get these molecules?
 What are the targets of these agents?
 How do you know that you are having an effect on the biological system being probed?
 Which specific targets are giving rise to the responses observed?
 The answers to these questions necessitate a multi-disciplinary approach that incorporates everything from synthetic and analytical chemistry to structural and molecular biology.
 Our main goal is to provide students with training that is at the interface of chemistry, biochemistry and biology, with a primary emphasis on understanding how the chemical biology approach can be used to solve complex biological problems such as the mechanisms of disease, the regulation of biological pathways and the roles of different biomolecules in controlling cellular function (or dysfunction).
 Have a look at the research interests of the participating faculty and you’ll get a sense of the range of projects on offer.

 I encourage you to spend some time wandering around the chemical biology website.
-There are a couple of newer additions to the site that you should visit.
+There are a couple of additions to the site that you should visit.
 The video page, for example, presents current students discussing their research and the chemical biology program.
-In addition, the chemical biology graduate program is the academic home for many of the students participating in NSERC CREATE training programs in molecular imaging probes or biointerfaces.
-These CREATE programs are centered around Focus Groups, a interdisciplinary mix of researchers each bringing their unique skill set to tackle a broad research problem.
+In addition, the chemical biology graduate program has been the academic home for many of the students participating in CREATE training programs in molecular imaging probes or biointerfaces.
+These CREATE programs have been centered around Focus Groups, an interdisciplinary mix of researchers each bringing their unique skill set to tackle a broad research problem.